-I. The teacher proposing the new course of approval will submit this completed form to the Assistant Superintendent, Secondary Education on or by .

-II.
-If a new textbook needs to be purchased for the new course, please remember to complete the 'Request for Textbook Adoption (Non- Primary State Adoption)' form.
+eacher proposing the new course of approval will submit this completed form to the Assistant Superintendent, ary Education on or by ew textbook needs to be purchased for the new course, please remember to complete the 'Request for Textbook n (Non- Primary State Adoption)' form.
 III.
-Description of Proposed Course.

-Before you complete this form, please make sure that you have considered the following questions:

-• Is there a similar course already being taught at another site?

-• Have I looked through the district course catalog to make sure that the course doesn't already exist?

-- A. Title of course CCSS Integrated Math I - B. Length of course (semester, year long) Year Long - C. Targeted population Special Education English Language Learners - D. Description of the standards taught in the course.
-See attached course description

-If you need more room to answer the questions than what is allotted, please continue onto an additional sheet of paper and attach to form.

-- E. What A-G requirement does it fulfill?
-(High School Course only) Area C - F. Does the course have targeted ability level?
+Desc cription of Proposed Course. • Is ther you complete this form, please make sure that you have considered the following questions: re a similar course already being taught at another site?
+I looked through the district course catalog to make sure that the course doesn't already exist?
+B. C. Title of course CCSS Integrated Math I Plus Enrichment Length of course (semester, year long) Year Long Targeted population Special Education GATE English Language Learners Description of the standards taught in the course.
+See attached course description E. F. G. If you need more room to answer the questions than what is allotted, please continue onto an additional sheet of paper and attach to form.
+What A-G requirement does it fulfill?
+(High School Course only) Area C Does the course have targeted ability level?
 If so, what is the designation of the course?
-(AP, Honors, College Prep - G. Explain the rationale for the creation of the course.
+(AP, Honors, College Prep) College Prep Explain the rationale for the creation of the course.
 What need does it fulfill?
-Integrated Mathematics I is the first of three courses that addresses the state adopted California Common Core Standards in high school. - H. Describe the instructional materials used.
+Integrated Mathematics I is the first of three courses that addresses the state adopted California Common Core Standards in high school.
+It is intended for students who demonstrate a need for mathematical experiences and topics beyond CCSS Integrated Mathematics I. It is designed to address all of the CCSS Integrated Mathematics I content and math practices while providing students additional enrichment opportunities to increase students' depth of understanding by developing expertise in the modeling process and applying mathematics to novel and complex contexts.
+Describe the instructional materials used.
 Include the cost of instructional materials.
 A team of district math teachers is in the process of gathering instructional materials for this course from both currently adopted instructional materials and new resources aligned to Common Core Standards.
 The course is designed around the scope and sequence created by the Georgia Department of Education.
 The Georgia mathematics units of instruction are developed under a grant from the U.S. Department of Education.